• Skip to primary navigation

 • 4 Tbsp. lightly packed brown sugar

-• 3 Tbsp.
-Flour (we use einkorn flour)
+• 3 Tbsp. all-purpose flour (we use einkorn flour)

 • 2-3 tsp pumpkin pie spice (<-we use homemade)